tweag/python-monorepo-example/2017-11-16-linear-streams.md

 [Stream f m r](https://www.stackage.org/haddock/lts-9.17/streaming-0.1.4.5/Streaming-Internal.html#t:Stream) were the type parameters have almost the same meaning as for unrestricted streams.
-Most functions in the new interface expect `m` to be an instance of[LMonad](https://github.com/m0ar/safe-streaming/blob/master/src/Control/Monad/LMonad.hs) and `f` to be an instance of [LFunctor](https://github.com/m0ar/safe-streaming/blob/master/src/Data/Functor/LFunctor.hs).
+Most functions in the new interface expect `m` to be an instance of [LMonad](https://github.com/m0ar/safe-streaming/blob/master/src/Control/Monad/LMonad.hs) and `f` to be an instance of [LFunctor](https://github.com/m0ar/safe-streaming/blob/master/src/Data/Functor/LFunctor.hs).
 With an `LMonad` we can introduce new streams as linear values in our programs.